 - 1. The beneficiaries shall pay to the respective ISGS Capacity charges corresponding to plant availability and Energy charges for the scheduled dispatch, as per the relevant notifications and orders of CERC.
 The bills for these charges shall be issued by the respective ISGS to each beneficiary on monthly basis. - 2.
 The sum of the above two charges from all beneficiaries shall fully reimburse the ISGS for generation according to the given dispatch schedule.
 In case of a deviation from the dispatch schedule, the concerned ISGS shall be additionally paid for excess generation through the UI mechanism approved by CERC.
 In case of actual generation being below the given dispatch schedule, the concerned ISGS shall pay back through the UI mechanism for the shortfall in generation. - 3.
 The summation of station-wise ex-power plant dispatch schedules from each ISGS and any bilaterally agreed interchanges of each beneficiary shall be adjusted for transmission losses, and the net drawal schedule so calculated shall be compared with the actual net drawal of the beneficiary.
 In case of excess drawal, the beneficiary shall be required to pay through the UI mechanism for the excess energy.
-In case of under-drawal, the beneficiary shall be paid back through the UI mechanism, for the energy not drawn. - 4.
+In case of underdrawal, the beneficiary shall be paid back through the UI mechanism, for the energy not drawn. - 4.
 When requested by a constituent, RLDC shall assist the constituent in locating a buyer/seller and arranging a scheduled interchange within the Region or across the regional boundary.
-The RLDC shall act only as a facilitator (not a trader / broker), and shall assume no liabilities under the agreement between the two parties, except (i) ascertaining that no component of the power system of any other constituentshall be overstressed by such interchange/trade, and (ii) incorporating the agreed interchange/trade in the net interchange schedules for the concerned constituents. - 5.
-Regional Energy Accounts shall be prepared on monthly basis and the statement of UI charges and Reactive Energy Charges shall be prepared by the REB/RPC Secretariat on a weekly basis based on the data provided by the RLDC as per provisions under Section 6.4.15 and 6.5.17, and these shall be issued to all constituents by Tuesday for the seven-day period ending on the penultimate Sunday mid-night.
-Payment of UI charges shall have a high priority and the concerned constituents shall pay the indicated amounts within 10 (ten) days of the statement issue into a regional UI pool account operated by the RLDC.
+The RLDC shall act only as a facilitator (not a trader / broker), and shall assume no liabilities under the agreement between the two parties, except (i) ascertaining that no component of the power system of any other constituent shall be overstressed by such interchange/trade, and (ii) incorporating the agreed interchange/trade in the net interchange schedules for the concerned constituents. - 32[5.
+Regional Energy Accounts on monthly basis and the statement of UI charges on weekly basis shall be prepared and issued by the RPC Secretariats for the purpose of billing and payment of various charges.
+Regional Energy Account for a month shall be issued in the following month.
+UI accounts shall be issued on a weekly basis based on the data provided by the RLDC as per provisions of section 6.4.15 and 6.5.18, and these shall be issued to all constituents by Tuesday, for seven day period ending on the penultimate Sunday mid-night.
+33[Payment of UI charges shall have a high priority and the concerned constituents and other regional entities shall pay the indicated amounts within 10 (ten) days of the statement issue into the regional UI pool account operated by the RLDC, provided that the Commission may direct any entity other than RLDC to operate the regional UI pool account.]
 The agencies who have to receive the money on account of UI charges would then be paid out from the regional UI pool account, within three (3) working days.